-The Company adopted policies (together, the "Clawback Policy"), which generally provide that the Board of Directors may require current and former officers subject to the reporting requirements of Section 16 of the Exchange Act and other employees eligible to receive incentive compensation (the "Covered Persons") to reimburse or forfeit excess incentive compensation, including equity awards, received by the Covered Person during the three (3) fiscal years preceding the restatement of the Company's financial statements in the event that the Company issues such a restatement due to material noncompliance with securities laws, regardless of whether such Covered Person engaged in misconduct or was responsible for or contributed to the circumstances requiring the restatement.
-In addition, if the Board of Directors determines a Covered Person engaged in acts or omissions which involved intentional misconduct, intentional violations of the Company's written policies or applicable legal or regulatory requirements or fraud, and which contributed to the circumstances requiring the restatement, the Board of Directors may require the Covered Person to forfeit all of the Covered Person's incentive compensation received during the three (3) fiscal years preceding the restatement and to reimburse the Company for costs incurred in connection with the restatement.
+The Company has adopted a policy (the "Clawback Policy"), which generally provides that the Board of Directors shall require current and former officers subject to the reporting requirements of Section 16 of the Exchange Act and other employees eligible to receive incentive compensation (the "Covered Persons") to reimburse or forfeit excess incentive compensation, including equity awards, received by the Covered Person during the three (3) fiscal years preceding the restatement of the Company's financial statements in the event that the Company issues such a restatement due to material noncompliance with securities laws, regardless of whether such Covered Person engaged in misconduct or was responsible for or contributed to the circumstances requiring the restatement.
+In addition, if the Board of Directors determines a Covered Person engaged in acts or omissions which involved intentional misconduct, intentional violations of the Company's written policies or applicable legal or regulatory requirements or fraud, and which contributed to the circumstances requiring the restatement, the Board of Directors shall require the Covered Person to forfeit all of the Covered Person's incentive compensation received during the three (3) fiscal years preceding the restatement and to reimburse the Company for costs incurred in connection with the restatement.
 The Clawback Policy also provides that in the event a Covered Person engages in certain detrimental conduct that, in the discretion of the Board of Directors, is likely to cause or has caused material financial, operational or reputational harm to the Company, the Board of Directors may require reimbursement or forfeiture of all of the Covered Person's incentive compensation received from and after the date on which such conduct occurred.
 The Board of Directors has discretion to determine the method for recouping any incentive compensation under the Clawback Policy.
+A copy of the Clawback Policy is attached as an exhibit to the 2023 Annual Report.